Infinite (continuous) spin particle in constant curvature space: Generalization to curved space-time

 where

 and

 The Lorentz matrix generators $\sigma^{ab}$ and $\tilde{\sigma}^{ab}$ are defined according to \cite{BuchKuz}.

-Using the definition of $M_{ab}$ (\ref{Not-sp}), the commutation relations (\ref{PB-sp}) and the properties of the matrices $\sigma^{ab}$ and $\tilde{\sigma}^{ab}$, one can prove the following relation in terms of the Poisson brackets:
+Using the definition of $M_{ab}$ (\ref{Not-sp}), the commutation relations (\ref{PB-sp}) and properties of the matrices $\sigma^{ab}$ and $\tilde{\sigma}^{ab}$ one can prove the following relation in terms of Poisson brackets:

-As a result, we obtain the standard commutation relations for the Lorentz group generators, which allows us to identify the $M_{ab}$ with such generators and therefore to identify the quantity $\omega_{\mu}{}^{ab}$ with the Lorentz connection.
+As a result we obtained the standard commutation relations for Lorentz group generators that allows us to identify the $M_{ab}$ with such generators and therefore to identify the quantity $\omega_{\mu}{}^{ab}$ with Lorentz connection.